MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-quick-report-odataq.md

 	> [!NOTE]
 	> The available properties to select depends on the properties requested to return in the query.
 If you don't specify any properties, then all properties are available.
 For more information about these properties, see the following metadata references: [Areas](../analytics/entity-reference-boards.md#areas), [Iterations](../analytics/entity-reference-boards.md#iterations), and [Users](../analytics/entity-reference-general.md#users).

-1. The table now contains entity field(s).
+1. The table now contains entity fields.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of expanded Area columns.](media/transform-data/expanded-area-columns.png)

-1. Repeat steps 1 through 3 for all fields representing entities that need expanding.
-These appear with *Record* listed in the table column when unexpanded.
+1. Repeat steps 1 through 3 for all fields representing entities that need to expand.
+These fields appear with *Record* listed in the table column when unexpanded.

 ## Rename fields and query, then Close & Apply

-When finished, you may choose to rename columns.
+When finished, you might choose to rename columns.

 1. Right-click a column header and select **Rename...**

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of Power BI transform data, Rename Columns.](media/transform-data/powerbi-rename-columns.png)

-1. You also may want to rename the query from the default **Query1**, to something more meaningful.
+1. You also might want to rename the query from the default **Query1**, to something more meaningful.

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of Power BI transform data, Rename Query.](media/transform-data/powerbi-rename-query.png)